MirkoBonadei/distributed-tic-tac-toe/README.md

 _Write a program that allows two players to have a game of Tic-Tac-Toe remotely.
 The program should know whose turn it is and enforce taking it in turns to make moves.
 The program should know whether a move made by a player is legal (i.e., is that square empty?), and be capable of detecting when the game is won or drawn.
 The outcomes should be reported to both players along with the current state of the game (e.g., by refreshing the screen)._

 ###to-do list:
-* complete the illegal move detection (what if a player makes a move which is not inside the board?)
 * code of the game loop should be refactored, it is not so clear at the moment
 * the outcome is not reported to both players at the moment
 * modules `game` and `dummy_player` are not automatically tested